 Don’t start drinking yet

-Along the same lines, Abby Singer is a film production term that refers to the penultimate or second to the last shot of the production day.
+Along the same lines, Abby Singer is both a 1st AD and a film production term that refers to the penultimate, or second-to-last, shot of the production day.

 3.3 VIDEO VILLAGE